rallytac/pub/misc/ebm/README.md

 $ sudo pip install colorama
 ```

->NOTE: Its fine if you don't install colorama - `'ebm` will still work but won't be as pretty.
+>NOTE: Its fine if you don't install colorama - `ebm` will still work but won't be as pretty.

 ## Running ebm
 To run ebm, simply fire it up using Python and pass the name of the status file to be monitored.
 For example: